About the Castle Combe Steam Rally

 Car parking is free.
 Visitors should contact the organisers to check on any dog restrictions and the condition of the grounds for wheelchair accessibility.
 Remember Jessie May and give a little extra if you can.
 And if you want to emulate Roger Bannister, remember that it will probably take you about four to five hours to make the 16-mile hike from Bath to the Castle Combe Steam Rally.

 When is the next Castle Combe Steam Rally?

-The Castle Combe Steam Rally is planned to take place at Castle Combe, Chippenham, Wiltshire, SN14 7EY, Saturday 16th May, 2020.
+The Castle Combe Steam Rally WAS planned to take place at Castle Combe, Chippenham, Wiltshire, SN14 7EY, Saturday 22nd May, 2021.
 This is a Weekend Steam Rally.

 External Website : Check this link for more information if necessary.

 Please do not contact us directly about this event as we publicise the event only.

 We would love to hear about your experiences at this show, good or bad.
 Or if you have a photo you would like to share.
 Please leave a comment below.